Paras0899/Project/README.md

 # In Azur
 ![Azur](https://img.shields.io/badge/Azure-WEB-APP.svg)

-In This project we used azur web app and also azure resource to deploy my model
+In This project we used azur web app and also azure resource to deploy my model .
+This repository consists of files required to deploy a Web App created with Flask on Microsoft Azure.